 There was a pause, but not much of one, and Urquhart’s shoulders visibly tensed further as he spoke.
 “Fuck off, Doyle.”

 Then he was gone, and although his response didn’t reveal all, it left him wiser than he’d been before.
-There was
+There was a girl.
+Interesting.